Lea esta hoja informativa en español

 Most likely, we will need a combination of approaches to achieve ongoing control of HIV without HIV drugs.
 Scientists are investigating safe ways to combine different HIV cure research approaches.

-The Well Project would like to thank Karine Dubé, DrPH (UNC-Chapel Hill) and Danielle M. Campbell, MPH (Charles R. Drew University) for thorough reviews and updates of the fact sheet content in 2022; as well as Rowena Johnston, PhD (amfAR) and David Evans (Project Inform) for their assistance authoring the original edition of this fact sheet.
+The Well Project would like to thank Karine Dubé, DrPH (University of California San Diego and UNC-Chapel Hill), for thorough review of updates to the fact sheet content in 2025 and 2022; Danielle M. Campbell, MPH (Charles R. Drew University), for her significant contribution to the 2022 fact sheet review; as well as Rowena Johnston, PhD (amfAR) and David Evans (Project Inform) for their assistance authoring the original edition of this fact sheet.